AN ACTIVE WINTER WEEK AHEAD...

 Your First Alert Weather Forecast:

-Most of northeast Wisconsin got the 2-5″ of snow that we were expecting.
-You’ll find some slippery side and secondary streets this morning.
-More heavily traveled roads and highways will be in better shape.
-Road conditions will gradually improve during the day...

-A weak front moving through northern Wisconsin will give us more clouds, which will mix with sunshine at times.
-A few flurries are possible through the afternoon, but no additional accumulating snow is expected for now.
-Meanwhile, a brisk west wind will keep temperatures in check.
+A weak front moving through northern Wisconsin is giving us more clouds, mixing with sunshine at times.
+A few flurries are possible this afternoon, but no additional accumulating snow is expected for now.
+Meanwhile, a brisk west wind is keeping temperatures in check.
 High temperatures will be mainly in the seasonable middle 20s, with wind chills in the lower teens.
 Those “feels-like temperatures” will fall below zero overnight and into Tuesday morning.

 Our next weathermaker is still on track to bring us another round of snow Tuesday night and into Wednesday morning.
 The latest information in the First Alert Weather Center suggests that most folks will get 3-6″ of snowfall, but some isolated higher totals are possible.
 Towards the end of the storm, some freezing drizzle is possible across the area.
 Needless to say, more slippery travel is expected during the midweek, especially Wednesday morning...
 Keep informed as we make any adjustments to the forecast!